kilacoda/chanim/README.md

 ## Abilities
 Currently chanim only supports drawing compounds and reactions along with a few chemfig commands but more is to come!
 If you have a suggestion, file an issue with a proper tag.

+## A Quick Note
+There may be some faulty code and a lot of this may not be well made/documented.
+Feel free to file an issue if something doesn't work properly.